reza1mahb/workshops/README.md

 # Optimism Workshops

-For classes we teach (as opposed to self-guided tutorials)
+For classes we teach (as opposed to self-gui.,ded tutorials)